Registering Existing Arms

 4. Letters Patent (Included)

-Once it is approved by the petitioner, the document is signed and sealed by the College before being first emailed and then posted to the armiger.
+Once it is approved by the petitioner, the document is signed and sealed by the College before being posted to the armiger.
 A digital copy will be retained by the College, and the registered arms are entered into the Register of Arms, Badges, Flags, and Other Emblems of the Royal House of Georgia.

 5. Letters Patent (Additional Options)